olm1ghty/dbd-hook-counter/README.md

     - 5 - Clear all hook stages.
     - Shift + 1/2/3/4 - Manually trigger unhook timers.
     - Shift + 5 - Clear all timers.

+## Antivirus
+The app is unsigned, so your antivirus might view it as a threat.

 ## Acknowledgements
 [@Nemonn](https://github.com/nemonn) - Thanks for helping out with the materials and for the good advice!